stonybrook-lin539/main/source/background/03_sets/01_operations.md

 A set is not nothing, just like an empty container is not nothing.

 The empty set may seem rather useless to you, but it actually has a very important role to play.
-Just like the introduction of $0$ was a tremendous breakthrough that made arithmetic a lot more elegant and internally consistent, operations on sets would not nearly be as well-behaved without the empty set.
+Just like the introduction of $0$ was a tremendous breakthrough that made arithmetic a lot more elegant and internally consistent, operations on sets would not be as well-behaved without the empty set.
 You will see some examples of that right away.

 ::: exercise